k98kurz/tapescript/docs.md

 ## OP_SHAKE256 - 31 - x1F

-Read the next byte from the tape, interpreting as an unsigned int; pull an item from the queue; put its shake_256 hash of the spcified length back onto the queue.
+Read the next byte from the tape, interpreting as an unsigned int; pull an item from the stack; put its shake_256 hash of the spcified length back onto the stack.

 Aliases:
 - SHAKE256

 ## OP_VERIFY - 32 - x20

-Pull a value from the queue; evaluate it as a bool; and raise a ScriptExecutionError if it is False.
+Pull a value from the stack; evaluate it as a bool; and raise a ScriptExecutionError if it is False.

 Aliases: